 Inserting from operations into dynamic tables

-YTsaurus enables you to specify sorted dynamic tables as output tables of operations (bulk insert).
+YTsaurus enables you to specify sorted dynamic tables as output tables of map-reduce operations (the so-called bulk insert).

 Application: